borisbaldassari/alambic/doc/pages_md/05_Documentation/10_Tasks/20_Customise.md

 ## Models (quality model, quality attributes, metrics)

-The quality model, quality attributes and metrics are defined in separate files
+The quality model, quality attributes and metrics are stored in the database.
+They are usually imported from JSON files, stored in distinct folders of the install:

+Quality model is defined TODO

+`$ALAMBIC_HOME/mojo/lib/Alambic/files/models`

 ## The templating system